 Department of Finance website

-We train you to become a commercial real estate professional.
-Real Estate professionals answer questions such as--will a new coffee shop, condo or industrial complex thrive in this neighborhood?
+This major trains students to become a commercial real estate professional.
+Real Estate professionals answer questions such as - will a new coffee shop, condo or industrial complex thrive in this neighborhood?
 Marquette real estate majors work across the country from coast to coast for consulting firms, commercial banks, brokerage companies and development firms, among others.
 The opportunities are boundless!

 Real Estate Major

 |REAL 4002||Commercial Real Estate Finance||3|

 |REAL 4061||Real Estate Modeling||3|

 |Urban and Regional Economics|